Installation Instructions for i3-style Printers

 Install the mounting block to the X-carriage with the two screws from Step 1.
 Install motor assembly WITHOUT the stock heatsink.
 Insert hotend, applying upward pressure, and tighten the clamping screw between fan blades.
 This may seem like a lot of pressure, but it is correct.
 NEVER trim the PTFE tube.

-Step 8 - Sealing your hotend
+Step 7 - Sealing your Hotend

 Hotends come torqued out-of-the-box, but it is still recommended to heat your extruder to ~200°C and retighten the barrel to the nozzle.
 This will eliminate any chance that the hotend could leak.
 Remember to use both wrenches to hold the barrel and nozzle simultaneously.
+If you have a clamping mounting block, you can use just one wrench to tighten the nozzle.

 Bonus step - Upper PTFE guide